qualipool/swissrets/docs/Categories.md

-roof-flat | An apartment directly under the roof, typically features roof slopes. row-house | One of a row of similar houses that are joined together by both of their side walls. rustico | A converted or rebuilt old small landside house, typically found in Ticino region on mountain slopes. single-room | A single room, typically for rent, does not neccessary include an own bathroom or kitchen, not to be confused with the 'one-room-flat' category. stoeckli | A small house, typically near a larger farm-house, in the past they were residences for aged farmers after turning over the farm to their heirs, not to be confused with the 'granny-flat' category. stepped-flat | A set of rooms for living in, arranged in a staircase like manner, typicaly over two or more floors. stepped-house | A building containing one or more appartements arranged in a staircase manner, in order to maximize the outside space. villa | A large and luxurious house in its own grounds. workshop | A room or building in which goods are manufactured or repaired, for commercial or business reasons.
+roof-flat | An apartment directly under the roof, typically features roof slopes. row-house | One of a row of similar houses that are joined together by both of their side walls. rustico | A converted or rebuilt old small landside house, typically found in Ticino region on mountain slopes. single-room | A single room, typically for rent, does not necessarily include an own bathroom or kitchen, not to be confused with the 'one-room-flat' category. stoeckli | A small house, typically near a larger farm-house, in the past they were residences for aged farmers after turning over the farm to their heirs, not to be confused with the 'granny-flat' category. stepped-flat | A set of rooms for living in, arranged in a staircase like manner, typically over two or more floors. stepped-house | A building containing one or more apartments arranged in a staircase manner, in order to maximize the outside space. villa | A large and luxurious house in its own grounds. workshop | A room or building in which goods are manufactured or repaired, for commercial or business reasons.